 Ticket price: Free!

 Above you can find information about popular events and festivals in Malta.
-If you want to check out any or all of these Malta festivals, refer to this list for all (current) 2021 dates!
+If you want to check out any or all of these Malta festivals, refer to this list for all (current) confirmed 2022 dates!

 Do you want more Malta recommendations?